Żółtnica

 The village has a population of 590.

 History

-The area became part of the emerging Polish state under its first ruler Mieszko I around 967, and following Poland's fragmentation it formed part of the Duchy of Pomerania, which joined the Holy Roman Empire of the German Nation.
-As part of the latter, it was from 1701 it formed part of the Kingdom of Prussia.
+The area became part of the Duchy of Poland under its first ruler Mieszko I around 967, and following Poland's fragmentation it formed part of the Duchy of Pomerania, and then passed under the suzerainty of Denmark and the Holy Roman Empire.
+From 1701 it formed part of the Kingdom of Prussia.
 Two Polish citizens were murdered by Nazi Germany in the village during World War II.